bhupinder58/IT-Support-Lab-/README.md

 # 🛠️ IT Support Lab

-A hands-on IT project to demonstrate foundational CompTIA A+ knowledge including:
+Welcome to my **Home Lab Documentation Project** – a curated collection of notes, guides, and troubleshooting tickets I’ve built while exploring and maintaining my own lab environment.

+This repository serves as a **living knowledge base** for:
+- 🛠️ Building & upgrading hardware
-- ✅ Hardware installation & documentation
+- 🌐 Networking basics & configurations
+- 🐞 Troubleshooting real-world issues
-- ✅ Windows OS installation & configuration
+- 💿 Windows installation & setup
-- ✅ Network configuration (IP, ping, DNS)
-- ✅ Simulated troubleshooting tickets
-- ✅ PowerShell automation
-- ✅ Professional IT documentation

-## 📁 Project Structure
+📁 Project Structure

 - `hardware-overview/` – PC build or upgrade logs
 - `windows-installation/` – Windows install + post-config
 - `networking-basics/` – IP configs, ping tests
 - `troubleshooting-tickets/` – Simulated helpdesk tickets
-- `images/` – Screenshots and reference images

 ## 🧠 About

-This project is part of my CompTIA A+ preparation and hands-on learning before CCNA.
+This project is part of my CompTIA A+ knowledge and hands-on learning.
 Built entirely using the **GitHub Web Interface**.